-on softness & blocking
+on softness & blocking wool

 So we all know all about blocking, right?
-I’m just kidding- though I’m a huge fan of blocking now, it took me ages to learn about it and to come around to the fact that it was actually an important part of the process.
+I’m just kidding- though I’m a huge fan of blocking my knitting projects now, it took me ages to learn about it and to come around to the fact that it was actually an important part of the knitting process.
 Now that I have however, I honestly look forward to it so much.
-I enjoy everything about the process- the water, the smell, the sounds.
+I enjoy everything about the process- the water, the smell, the sound.
 I also appreciate the chance it gives me after casting off to interact with my knitting project in a slightly different way.
 While knitting of course engages your hands, the process of blocking a sweater requires you to get up and move about, whether you’re dunking that garment in a sink of warm water, or pinning it in place on a mat.
 It allows your newly finished object to take up space in your studio or home while it sits drying.
 And it builds anticipation between casting off and wearing your new garment.

 Now I’ve never pretended that our yarn is “soft”.
 That’s just not our number one priority here at r&s, and we don’t shy away from knitting with what you might call a more rustic, toothsome yarn.
 That being said, I do of course understand that for many knitters (and for many types of projects!) softness can be a concern.
 If this is the case, the good news is that blocking your finished garment, or even pre-washing your skein of r&s yarn can help improve the softness.

 So how do you do this?
 It’s simple really.
 All you’ll need is your skein of yarn, some warm water (but not too hot- we wouldn’t want to felt your skein!) and a bit of time & patience while it drys.
 If you’d like you can also use a wool wash or even a very little bit of a mild, organic dishwashing liquid or hair conditioner when soaking your skein.
-Though I often soak my skeins in just water, I’ve used all three of these with successful results.
+Though I usually just soak my skeins in water, I’ve used all three of these with successful results.

 So let’s get on to pre-washing your skein shall we?